 I am fully aware that acting like a conductor is one of the main characteristics of engineering managers, as well as being a connector, compass, and coach.
 So I needed to build my conductor’s muscles all the same.
 Here’s how I achieved this goal:

-Learn more agile
+Learn more agile practices

 Atlassian’s internal learning resources helped me increase my skills in agile practices.
-I went through extensive agile courses and consulted with an agile coach.
+I went through extensive agile methodology courses and consulted with an agile coach.
 I interviewed a few engineering managers to learn about their experience from other organizations and teams.